peterlai500/QuasarPolarization/README.md

 `conda env create -f Quasarpol.yml `

 - astropy(>=4.2.1)
 - astroquery(v0.4.7.dev8738)
   Common use install:
   `python -m pip install -U --pre astroquery`
   Installing all the mandatory and optional dependencies in astroquery by adding `[all]`:
   `python -m pip install -U --pre astroquery[all]`
+- Docker
+  The required images are in the docker\_env.
+- CASA 6.4.1
+  For stablely executing the fitting code.

+## Query and Download
+Run the functions in the `demo.ipynb` notebook in order.
+This will generate a table of quasars in the data archive that satisfy our desired conditions.
+Alternatively, we can directly obtain the table and download the data by running `script\_template.py` or other script based on it usign Python.

-## Instructions
+## Calibration
-Initialize the package:
-Run the below line in the environment installed require packages, and save the initialized result in the variable you like, for me it is the `result`, i.e.,
-`result = QuasarPol(source, sci_obs, pol, table_length)`

-- To visualize the practical effect, the [`demo.ipynb`](https://github.com/peterlai500/QuasarPolarization/blob/main/demo.ipynb) provides a more detailed demonstration.

-### For users who would like to do interactively.
-Use the jupyter notebook for the following step.
-1. Check the data using `result.get_table()`.

-2. Check the parallactic angle change for each observation using `result.get_ParaAngle()`.

-3. Filter the data in a certain parallactic angle change range using
-`filter_data(min_change_in_PA, Max_change_in_PA)`.
-It is OK to directly replace the `min_change_in_PA` and `Max_change_in_PA` into the lower bound and upper bound you would like to be.

-5. Downloading and untaring data is quite simple.
-If you want to download the filtered data you just run:
-`download_path = path/to/your/storage`
-`result.download(filtered=True, save_directory=download_path)`
-`result.untar()`
-6. Running calibration script can be achieved just by running
-`result.run_script()`

-### For advanced users
-It is totally fine to do the upper tasks with Python scripts.
-The [`script_template.py`](https://github.com/peterlai500/QuasarPolarization/blob/main/script_template.py) in the repository can be regarded as the reference for composing a python script.
+The most recommended method for now is utilizing the provided Docker image tarball to build containers set up for each ALMA  data cycle.
+Next, mount the downloaded data to the corresponfing container.
+By entering the container, you can directly execute the calibration pipeline script as usual.
+Note that one container can only process one task.
+It is fine to build more than one container for multitask.

+## Analyze Calibtated Measurement Set
+We can execute the [fitting.py](https://github.com/peterlai500/QuasarPolarization/blob/main/fitting.py) in the CASA 6.4.1 stable environment.
+One can get the $XX$, $YY$, Stokes I, parallactic angle, and running fitting result step by step.Alternatively, we can exexcute the scripy  directly.

+The value of E-vector differs depends on the observation band.
+The E-vector in the fitting script has been set to 0.0 for band 8 observations.
+Refer to Table 2. of [Liu et al. 2016](https://ui.adsabs.harvard.edu/abs/2016A%26A...593A.107L/abstract) for the values for other bands.

+## Flowcharts for This Project

-## Caution
+## Issues
-1. Running CASA pipeline script may cause some systemic errors, such as the OS's in-built library not being compatible with CASA versions and you may need to manually downgrade the libraries.
-Suggest process the data after 2021-05-10, that the data compatible version in CASA 6.x.x
-2. The parallactic angle is calculated using the observation time of the entire observation.
+The parallactic angle is calculated using the observation time of the entire observation.
 The result is highly incorrect regarding the coverage as the target you want to analysis.